an-seunghwan/CDG-VAE/README.md

 # Causally Disentangled Generative Variational AutoEncoder

-This repository is the official implementation of Causally Disentangled Generative Variational AutoEncoder (CDG-VAE) with pytorch.
+This repository is the official implementation of Causally Disentangled Generative Variational AutoEncoder (ECAI-2023 accepted paper) with pytorch.

 > **_NOTE:_** This repository supports [WandB](https://wandb.ai/site) MLOps platform!

+## Appendix
+See `appendix.pdf` for the appendix file for the main manuscript.

 ## Training & Evaluation